SciPlay Corporation (SCPL) CEO Josh Wilson on Q3 2020 Results - Earnings Call Transcript

 Franco Granda

 I was just hoping you could perhaps spend a little bit on IDFA.
-I know you kind of talked about it.
-But can you maybe discuss a few of the efforts that you're putting in today?
+I know you kind of talked about it, but can you maybe discuss a few of the efforts that you're putting in today?
 And maybe discuss a little bit on what you're going to have to do once it comes online.

 Josh Wilson

 Yes.
 For sure, Franco.
-So I mean as we spoke about last quarter, we are looking at taking multiple different routes down this.
+So, I mean as we spoke about last quarter, we are looking at taking multiple different routes down this.
 One is through third-party solutions that are out there, our own internal solution and then also integrating the SKAdNetwork, which is Apple is talking to be its future platform for UA on iOS.
 During that same time, since we have full access to all of the players, we skewed a little bit more heavy on our spend on the iOS platform, even going slightly above our 6-month ROI goal while we're able to track that user 100%.
 As we sit right now, I'd tell you I feel very confident that when Apple does put out its new changes, we will see very minimal effect to the business and actually are looking at it as a possible benefit, being one of the first movers to take advantage of the new platform.

 Franco Granda

 All right.
 That's certainly helpful.
-And I guess as you have always expanded your M&A team, your M&A-focused team, and your cash balances keep on growing, at this point, how large is your appetite for M&A?
+And I guess as you have always expanded your M&A team, your M&A-focused team, and your cash balances keep on growing, at this point how large is your appetite for M&A?
 I guess how big can you go?

 Josh Wilson

 I mean how big we can go really depends on the ROI of the investments that we're looking at.
 At this point, I would say we don't have a dollar amount that says we're going to stay under this.
-I would say anything is an option as far as that goes.
-But what we are doing in the meantime is, where we brought in Danny Moy and other people on his team, we are strengthening the number of people that we have that are going out and looking for these amazing studios and amazing games that can help us build out the model to show that these acquisitions can be to the benefit of the shareholders of SciPlay long term.
+I would say anything is an option as far as that goes, but what we are doing in the meantime is, where we brought in Danny Moy and other people on his team, we are strengthening the number of people that we have that are going out and looking for these amazing studios and amazing games that can help us build out the model to show that these acquisitions can be to the benefit of the shareholders of SciPlay long term.

 Operator